 It doesn’t have to take a lot of time.
 In fact here are ten easy and quick ways to go flexitarian starting today:

-The recipes have only five main ingredients which keeps things simple and quick.
+The recipes have only five main ingredients that keep things simple and quick.
 I also rely on some healthy convenience foods such as precooked brown rice, canned beans that you just have to rinse and drain and pre-cut and frozen veggies.
 All the recipes also have nutrition analysis and offer flex swaps to convert recipes back and forth from vegetarian to meaty.

 Here’s a sample day and what pages of The Flexitarian Diet I’ve adapted these from: